ethz-pes/AI-mag/README.md

 * The GUI is not compatible with GNU Octave.

 Why the tool in MATLAB and Python and not only in Python?
-* Mainly due to the COMSOL MATLAB Livelink which is great on MATLAB.
+* Mainly due to the COMSOL MATLAB Livelink which is great.
-* The MATLAB ANN engine is also simpler to begin than Keras/TensorFlow.
+* The MATLAB ANN engine is also simpler for beginners (compared to Keras/TensorFlow).
 * Due to legacy code on MATLAB (some inductor models).

 Can I use another FEM solver (e.g., Ansys, OpenFOAM, Fenics)?